 About Katrin

-Katrin is an experienced Science reporter for German Public Radio and Swiss Public Radio, based in Cologne, Germany.
+Katrin is an experienced Science Journalist for Swiss and German public radio stations, based in Freiburg, Germany.

 As Science creates more and more exciting, but also ethically tricky possibilities, society needs to decide which way to go.
-Katrin believes sound science journalism should provide the basis for these decisions.
+Katrin believes sound science journalism is there to provide the basis for these decisions.

 In 2015 Katrin was one of 12 science journalists at the European Cancer Congress in Vienna through a stipend by the European School of Oncology.
 In 2014, a feature about late effects of cancer therapy won her the runner up for the Best Cancer Reporter award given by the European School of Oncology.
 In 2012 her first big trip as a science reporter brought her to Zambia to report about nutrient rich orange maize.